-For each of the amendments to our fundamental investment policies to repeal such policies included in Proposals 2A-2H, the affirmative vote of a "majority," as defined in the Investment Company Act of 1940 (the "1940 Act"), of our outstanding shares is required to approve the proposal.
+For the amendment to our fundamental investment policies to repeal such policies, the affirmative vote of a "majority," as defined in theInvestment Company Act of 1940 (the "1940 Act"), of our outstanding shares is required to approve the proposal.
 Under the 1940 Act, the vote of holders of a "majority" means the vote of the holders of the lesser of (a) 67% or more of our shares present at the meeting or represented by proxy if the holders of more than 50% of our outstanding shares are present or represented by proxy, or (b) more than 50% of our outstanding shares.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will also have the same effect as an "Against" vote.
+Broker non-votes will have no effect.